 “Every soul (will) taste [the] death, and only you will be paid in full your reward (on the) Day (of) [the] Resurrection.
 Then whoever is drawn away from the Fire and admitted (to) Paradise then surely he is successful.
 And not (is) the life (of) the world except enjoyment (of) delusion.”
 (Surah Al-Imran 3:185)

 Satan also induces false confidence in a person making him feel that he has reached perfection or that he is far better than others.
 This leads to vanity, self-admiration and distancing one from reality.
 As a result, the person starts viewing others patronizingly.
 We should, therefore, constantly remember Allah and look for opportunities of doing good deeds.
 We Muslims are familiar with the term “Ta`awuudh or Isti`adhah”, which has to be rehearsed before starting every action in general and reciting the Holy Quran especially.
-It is actually practicing “a uthu billahi minash Shaitaanir Rajeem”, which means “to take Allah`s protection from the accursed Satan”.
+It is actually practising “a uthu billahi minash Shaitaanir Rajeem”, which means “to take Allah`s protection from the accursed Satan”.

 Daily Tips to Protect Yourself from Shaitan